 For example, if the website code is asp.net, the database is MSSQL and you want to use specific Microsoft web apps, then the best choice would be Windows.
 If the website is written in PHP and uses MySQL, the recommended and most widely used platform is Linux.

 Apart from their technical features, the two platforms have different licenses – Windows is paid software, whereby Linux distributions are free of charge, open source, and have countless admirers and developers.

 When you order a VPS, in your third step you will be able to choose the operating system to be installed on the server.

 To make a dynamic website work, on the server there will have to be a collection of basic applications, such as an interpreter for the language it is written in, a web server to serve the website content to the web and to the database where the website data would be stored.

-(or software stack), include the most often used server web applications that provide the required basic functionality for the operation of any website.
+Software collections (or software stack), include the most often used server web applications that provide basic functionality required for the operation of any website.

 In general, the names of such collections are acronyms and form an abbreviation of the software products included in them, for example LAMP = Linux (Linux based operating system), Apache (web server), MySQL (database), PHP (interpreter for the PHP script language)

 More: XAMPP (cross-platform, Apache, MySQL, PHP, Perl), LLMP (Linux, Lighttpd, MySQL, PHP), LEMP (Linux, Nginx, MySQL/MariaDB, PHP), LYME (Linux, Yaws, Mnesia, Erlang), MEAN (MongoDB, Express.js, Angular.js, Node.js), MAMP (Mac OS, Apache, MySQL, PHP), WISA (Windows, IIS, MSSQL, ASP.NET) и други

 Upon setting up your virtual server, there are several options to choose from when installing the server apps.